Johnkayode/kodiak/README.md

 - Copy or download the JSON data.

 ## Build/Run
-To run `Kodiak` locally on your machine, first install [Poetry](https://python-poetry.org/docs/#installing-with-the-official-installer).
+To build or run `Kodiak` locally on your machine, first install [Python](https://www.python.org/downloads/).

 Then:
 1. Clone the repository